TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cloudpeak-monastery.md

 old tomb a very long time ago.
 This crown will boost a character's Charisma by 2 up to a maximum of 20.

-They know that it's been taken by a Drow thief who is now in Renaura, taking advantage of the recent chaos to try to sell it recently.
+They know that it's been taken by a Drow thief who is now in Denaura, taking advantage of the recent chaos to try to sell it recently.
 They know that the item is hidden in a cache, hidden in an old magician's vault in the warehouse district, around Ironwood Street.
 They show the characters a small glyph which the thief uses.

-Once the characters have returned the crown to Xolbi, Xolbi will point the characters to travel to the top of Mount Renau during the next full moon (the following evening) at midnight.
+Once the characters have returned the crown to Xolbi, Xolbi will point the characters to travel to the top of Mount Denau during the next full moon (the following evening) at midnight.
 It's there that they can find how to get to Lunia, the first layer of Mount Celestia.
 Xolbi will also help the characters by keeping the weather calm until they get there.